jwindgassen/UnrealYAML/README.md

 - Automatic Parsing to Unreal Struct using the Unreal Reflection System.

 ### TODO
-- Subscript-Operator equivalent in Blueprints
 - Node into Struct Parsing:
 	- With Blueprint Structs (if possible)
-	- Option to ignore case on key values
+	- Option to respect case on key values (currently always case insensitive)
 	- Add Map Parsing
 	- Parse Struct into Node (Reverse Direction)
+- Sequences and Maps into TArray\<Node> and TMap\<FString, Node> for Iteration in Blueprints
-- Interfacing with Unreal JSON Plugin
+- Interfacing with Unreal JSON Plugin?
 - Wrapper class for the Emitter?
 - Schema Verification?